 Click here for information about emergency and urgent care services available in Niagara.

-During office hours Monday to Friday (excluding holidays) payment for crutches, canes, splints, ambulances, etc. can be made at time of discharge to the hospital’s Cashier Office at the Greater Niagara General, St. Catharines, and Welland sites.
-At the Douglas Memorial, and Port Colborne sites, payments can be made at Patient Registration.
+During regular business hours Monday to Friday (excluding holidays) payment for crutches, canes, splints, ambulances, etc. can be made at time of discharge to the hospital’s Cashier Office at the Niagara Falls, St. Catharines and Welland sites.
+At the Fort Erie and Port Colborne sites, payments can be made at Patient Registration.
+On weekends and holidays, payments are accepted at Patient Registration desks.

 St. Catharines Site